Shoe fitting is also about protection from foot problems.

 3. The feet skeleton is arranged by 26 bones alone

-4. By about 70% adults, the left and right foot skeleton are showing mayor differences
+4. With about 70% adults, the left and right foot skeleton are showing major differences

-5. By about 30%, the second toe is longer than the big toe
+5. With approximately 30% of all adults , the second toe is longer than the big toe

 6. And the most growing business of the shoe industry is the orthopedic sector

-You can find thousands of shoe care tips in the Internet, but almost nobody cares about shoe fitting and the consequences could be disastrous foot problems.
+You can find thousands of shoe care tips on the Internet, but almost nobody cares about shoe fitting and the consequences could be disastrous foot problems.

 Just have a look at some pictures

-One main reason of such foot problems are too short and narrow shoes.
+One main reason for such foot problems are too short and narrow shoes.

 In the next picture you can see a footprint of a flat- and a normal foot: